Andersyes/LaTeX_template_for_SU_thesis/README.md

 ### In order to import the template in Overleaf:
 1. Download the repository with `git clone https://github.com/Andersyes/LaTeX_template_for_SU_thesis.git`.
 2. Zip the `manuscript/` folder's content with `zip -r template_SU.zip LaTeX_template_for_SU_thesis/manuscript/*`, or with the mouse with right click on the total content, then "compress".
-3. Import the `.zip` file in a new Overleaf/PLMlatex project.
+3. Import `template_SU.zip` file in a new Overleaf/PLMlatex project.